6G Fresnel Spot Beamfocusing using Large-Scale Metasurfaces: A Distributed DRL-Based Approach: Proposed Solution Scheme

 \subsection{Sub-array beamfocusing through TD3-DRL scheme}

 In this part, we propose an efficient CSI-independent ML-based beamfocusing scheme for each module $m$ to obtain the solution of \eqref{eq:optm}.
 The proposed algorithm is a revised version of the TD3 scheme.
 TD3 is a novel model-free, online, off-policy RL method that is designed based on the actor-critic model \cite{fujimoto2018addressing}.
-The original TD3-DRL works only for continuous action space, however, in our problem, the PM phase shifters only support discrete quantized phase values.
-Therefore, we have revised the proposed TD3-DRL scheme to be applied to the case of discrete action space corresponding to the quantized phase values as will be explained later in this section.
+The original TD3-DRL algorithm is designed for continuous action spaces.
+However, since the PM phase shifters in our problem only support discrete quantized phase values, we have revised the TD3-DRL scheme to accommodate the discrete action space as will be explained later in this section.
 Fig. \ref{fig:structure_drl} depicts the overall beamfocusing structure for an ELPM consisting of $M$ PM modules, wherein the detailed structure of the DRL network of module $m$ is illustrated.
 In what follows we explain the structure of the TD3-DRL for module $m$, as well as the overall optimal beamforming vector determination scheme in more detail.
 As seen in Fig. \ref{fig:structure_drl}, the TD3-DRL network for each module $m$ directly interacts with the \textit{environment} and consists of three elements of \textit{actor}, \textit{critic}, and \textit{agent}.
 Next, we explain each of these items.